mayan-edms/Mayan-EDMS/docs/topics/document_visualization.rst

 Version 0.12.1 introduced a new method of converting office documents, this new method doesn't require the use of the command line utility ``UNOCONV``.
-If this new method proves to continue working better than previous solutions the use of ``UNOCONV`` may be deprecated in the future.
-The new conversion method adds just one new configuration option: :setting:`CONVERTER_LIBREOFFICE_PATH` which defaults to '/usr/bin/libreoffice'.
+This new method proved to continue working better than previous solution and the use of ``UNOCONV`` have been removed.
+Existing conversion method uses just one configuration option: :setting:`CONVERTER_LIBREOFFICE_PATH` which defaults to '/usr/bin/libreoffice'.